mourjo/procrustes/README.md

 ## Dependent services
 This uses the following dependencies on ports (which can be installed via [this docker image](https://github.com/kamon-io/docker-grafana-graphite)):
-1. Grafana on localhost:80
+1. Grafana on localhost:3003
 2. Statsd on localhost:8125

 The clients can work without Grafana or Statsd, however, it is useful to have those visualisations.
+A simple dashboard is exported here: resources/grafana_dashboard.json

 Additionally, the servers themselves start a JMX server for the demo clients to dynamically control how long a route should take (to simulate a downstream dependency becoming slow).